Nicholas Ayala

 One of the larger decisions to make includes which health plan to select.

-If you’re experience is anything like mine, there are a ton of random terms like:
+If your experience is anything like mine, there are a ton of random terms like:

 The list goes on and on.